 Lianne Halfon (the producer of Crumb): “A film like Juno can be overlooked or disappear before positive word of mouth can build, benefiting DVD sales but missing out on the kind of visibility that happens with a successful theatrical release.
 We did a film like that.
 Ghost World was discovered by most audiences after it was out of the theaters.
 The critics loved it when it came out and the reviews were overwhelmingly positive, but it didn’t do nearly the box office that it could have because it just didn’t have the kind of specialized marketing and positioning that it needed.”

-Ghost World, a spiritual precursor (of sorts) to Juno in more ways than two, started out with a very strong per-screen average of $19,758 in five theaters circa July 2001 but was platformed out to only 128 theaters at its widest point in september 2001 and grossed only $6.2. million theatrically, despite almost universal critical acclaim.
+Ghost World, a spiritual precursor (of sorts) to Juno in more ways than two, started out with a very strong per-screen average of $19,758 in five theaters circa July 2001 but was platformed out to only 128 theaters at its widest point in september 2001 and grossed only $6.2. million theatrically, despite almost ubiquitous critical acclaim.
 Halfon (also the producer of Juno) explains what went wrong: “United Artists didn’t have a strong sense of how Ghost World was going to play before it was released, and it wasn’t really until they did the first test screening that they had a sense of that film.
 There was an entire change in the administration of United Artists from the time of that first test screening to the release date and the new team did not have enough time to build a marketing strategy.”

 Lianne explains how she attempted to raise financing for Ghost World In 1998, before the film was fully bankrolled by United Artists for $6.3 million: “I had a screenplay which had a very subtle plot and a sense of humour that was lost on many studio executives.
 Crumb was seen as brilliant, but very dark.
 With Ghost World, I would send out large colour copies of the comic by Daniel Clowe – all of which somewhat belied the complexity of the work.
 But I was still battling the fact that Dan was not well known.
 After Newsweek called Dan a genius in a review, things got easier.
 We included a colour blowup of the story and Dan used to joke that the xeroxed package I sent out was more expensive than the original comic, and it was true.
 At one point, I had no money left for messengers, so I had to hand-deliver them myself.”